-7. To disconnect from the wireless network you can click the taskbar wireless icon and then select Connect or disconnect to access the network menu, and click Disconnect (or right-click the icon and then click Disconnect from).
+- 5. Click the taskbar icon and to see any currently connected networks. - 6.
+To disconnect from the wireless network you can click the taskbar wireless icon all, click the active connection and then click Disconnect (button).

 Windows Mobility Center

 The Windows Mobility Center control panel provides an easy point of access for information on battery status, power plans used and wireless device status etc.